Fruits and nuts (1 piece)

 Portion Control

-Have fruits and nuts as part of a balanced meal rather than a standalone snack to mitigate spikes.
+Eat fruits and nuts as part of a meal rather than as a standalone snack to reduce a spike in blood sugar.

 metabolic